The pygmy hippopotamus (Choeropsis liberiensis / Hexaprotodon liberiensis)

 The “blood sweat’ of the hippopotamus

-The skin emits the specific pink substance, which makes the animal become pinkish.
+The skin emits a specific pink substance, which makes the animal become pinkish.
 This secretion is the ‘blood sweat’ but it has nothing in common with the first or the second word.
-The substance is highly alkaline and it is believed to have the antiseptic and sun screening properties.
+The substance is highly alkaline and is believed to have antiseptic and sun screening properties.

 Water is the must